-In addition, the World Bank is redeploying existing resources in the portfolio of health, urban and resilience projects including: $350 million through the emergency components of existing projects (CERCs) in 17 countries.
-Additional resources are being leveraged through project restructuring and existing health operations.
+In addition, the World Bank is redeploying existing resources in the portfolio of health, urban and resilience projects including more than $316 million through the emergency components of existing projects (CERCs) in 16 countries.
+Additional resources (about $200 million) are being leveraged through project restructuring and existing health operations.

-Regional operations have played a crucial role in the response, including the existing Regional Disease Surveillance Systems Enhancement Program (REDISSE) to support 13 countries and the West African Health Organization (WAHO) with entry-point surveillance, reinforced laboratory testing capacity, infection prevention and control, essential medical equipment and materials, risk communication, and cross-border coordination.
-The Africa Centers for Disease Control also received support to enhance cross-border collaboration on disease surveillance and response.
+Regional operations have played a crucial role in the response, including the existing Regional Disease Surveillance Systems Enhancement Program (REDISSE) to support 13 countries and WAHO with entry-point surveillance, reinforced laboratory testing capacity, infection prevention and control, essential medical equipment and materials, risk communication, and cross-border coordination.
+The Africa CDC is also receiving support to enhance cross-border collaboration on disease surveillance and response.

-To protect the poor and vulnerable and respond to the impact on their livelihoods, the Bank is helping African countries to:
+To protect poor and vulnerable citizens and respond to the impact on their livelihoods, the Bank is helping African countries to:

-- Scale up and adapt social safety net programs: More than $2 billion new financing has been approved for social safety net programs in place to address chronic poverty through cash transfers and support to extremely poor households.
+- Scale up and adapt social safety net programs: More than $2 billion new financing has been approved for social safety net programs across the continent to address chronic poverty through cash transfers and support those who lost their livelihoods following the pandemic.
 By putting cash into poor people’s pockets, social protection can help sustain local economic activities especially in essential sectors like food.
 In Togo, a coronavirus cash transfer program Novissi was introduced for a limited duration for those most impacted by the COVID-19 shock and with a larger benefit for women.
 In Niger, cash transfers helped build the resilience of households to climate change through diversifying income sources, encouraging savings and preventing poor coping decisions when shocks hit.

-- Protect jobs: Micro, Small and Medium-Sized Enterprises (MSMEs) provide the bulk of jobs and are being particularly hit across the region where informal firms dominate employment.
+Micro, Small and Medium-Sized Enterprises (MSMEs) provide the bulk of jobs and are being particularly hit across the region where informal firms dominate employment.
 Public works and urban programs are also being launched or scaled up to facilitate job creation in low income communities.
 In the Central African Republic, the largest cash-for-work program in the country supported by the World Bank has produced more than two million masks with the objective of producing 10 million to provide two free masks for every citizen, at the same time generating livelihood opportunities.
 In Ghana, the Greater Accra Resilient and Integrated Development Project will accelerate slum upgrading activities and help generate around 60,000 workdays.
 Similar projects are underway in Ethiopia, Kenya and Senegal.

 While addressing the immediate impacts of the COVID-19 pandemic, the focus on recovery remains central to the Bank’s response and support to countries.
-Over 20 countries in Sub-Saharan Africa have requested development policy operations or budget support from the Bank to assist them to manage the fiscal impacts of the pandemic.
-These operations are focusing on supporting governments to mitigate the effects of the COVID crisis, and at the same time promoting reforms that will create the conditions for economic recovery.
+More than 20 countries in Sub-Saharan Africa have requested development policy operations or budget support from the Bank to assist them to manage the fiscal impacts of the pandemic.
+These operations are focusing on supporting governments to mitigate the effects of the COVID-19 pandemic, and at the same time promoting reforms that will create the conditions for economic recovery.
 As of October 15, the World Bank has approved 20 Development Policy Operations in Sub-Saharan Africa for more than $2.7 billion provided by the International Development Association (IDA),

 Securing the future also involves maintaining critical government services and service delivery, particularly in nutrition and education, as well as building health systems and water and sanitation.
 Energy services are also key in fighting pandemics - from powering healthcare facilities and supplying clean water for essential hygiene, to enabling communications and IT services that connect people while maintaining social distancing.
 Efforts to increase investments in solar, wind and other sustainable energy sources are underway and will be key to ensure economic recovery.

 As global trade takes time to recover, African countries need to promote the development of regional value chains while they are building the foundations and capabilities needed for more comprehensive continental involvement.
 The African Continental Free Trade Area (AfCFTA) has an important role to play by reducing production costs associated to tariffs, non-tariff barriers and trade facilitation problems.
 The AfCFTA can also help organize production across the region, expand intra-regional trade and build resilience along supply chains.
-The World Bank Group and the IMF called on official bilateral creditors to grant a debt suspension to countries eligible for IDA financing – the world’s poorest countries – to help provide a buffer in their efforts to respond to the COVID-19 pandemic.
-During the Spring Meetings, the Governors of the World Bank and IMF and the Finance Ministers of the G7 and G20 supported a May 1 start date.
+The World Bank Group and the International Monetary Fund (IMF) called on official bilateral creditors to grant a debt suspension to countries eligible for IDA financing – the world’s poorest countries – to help provide a buffer in their efforts to respond to the COVID-19 pandemic.
+During the 2020 Spring Meetings, the governors of the World Bank and IMF and the Finance Ministers of the G7 and G20 supported a May 1 start date.
 This is an important part of the global response to soften the impact of COVID-19 on Africa’s poorest and most vulnerable people, and to ensure that governments have the resources to respond swiftly and decisively to protect lives and livelihoods.
-Africa paid US$35.8 billion in total debt service in 2018, of which US$9.4 billion was paid to official bilateral creditors.
+Africa paid $35.8 billion in total debt service in 2018, of which $9.4 billion was paid to official bilateral creditors.